What is folate?

 Good sources of folate include:

-- peas, beans, and lentils (cooked, not canned)
+- dried peas, beans, and lentils

-- dark green leafy vegetables
+- dark green vegetables

 - enriched grain products

 How much folate do I need each day?